Before you allow your auto policy to renew, check out our tips on how to get great car insurance.

 Agents work on commission

-Once you know what type of coverage you want, you are ready to fill out the application.
+Once you know what type of coverage you want to buy, be prepared to share the following documents to buy car insurance:

 - Names for all drivers